Get insider access

 The Roborock S7 is a reasonably versatile robot vacuum.
 It performs best on bare floors, where it clears small and bulky debris without too much difficulty.
 It also has a unique carpet detection feature and a broad range of other automation functions.
 Unfortunately, it struggles with sucking up pet hair on carpeted floors, has high recurring costs, and is quite demanding in regular maintenance.

-If you're looking for alternatives, check out our list of recommendations of the best robot vacuums, the best robotic vacuums for hardwood floors, and the best robot vacuums for carpet.
+If you're looking for alternatives, check out our recommendations for the best robot vacuums, the best robotic vacuums for hardwood floors, and the best robot vacuums for carpet.

 Roborock S6